 Yes.
-All of our therapists are able to provide best online GAD therapy and general anxiety disorder treatment in Charlottesville, VA to our clients.
+All of our therapists are able to provide best online GAD therapy and general anxiety disorder treatment services to our clients.

 We use a HIPAA-compliant video counseling service integrated into our Electronic Health Records System to provide a smooth process for our clients to engage in online therapy sessions.
 Booking a session with us is easy.
 Simply call our office or request a specific session time from our website, and a team member can book you with the best possible fit as a therapist or confirm your online session details.
 We'll review insurance information and a few simple policies and email you a confirmation of your session date and time, whether in-person or virtual therapy.

 Booking a session with us is easy and flexible, with several options.
 You can call our office, and a team member can book you with the best fit-in therapist.
 We'll review insurance information and a few simple policies and email you a confirmation of your session date and time, whether in-person or virtual.
 Or you can select your ideal therapist from our website, select a session time that works for you, and we'll reach out to you to confirm your appointment details.